HestHub/nix-config/blog.md

 Is there a learning curve?
 Absolutely.
 Nix thinks differently about system configuration, and it takes time to adjust to it.
 But from everything I've heard from others using Nix, it's worth it.
-Once you get a hang of it, it's hard to imagine going back to the old ways.
+Once you get the hang of it, it's hard to imagine returning to the old ways.